 Would you like to increase your pull-muscle and lock-off strength, lunging power, and pulling endurance by 20% or more?
 Of course, you would!

 Here’s how.
-Commit to performing weighted pull-ups, three times per week, for the next ten weeks.
+Commit to weighted pull-up training, three times per week, for the next ten weeks.
 Sound simple?
 Yes it is, but you need to make a commitment and follow through completely to obtain the results.

-(Caveat: If you’re really strong already—can you do a one-arm pull-up?—then this article isn’t for you!)
+(Caveat: If you’re really strong already—can you do a one-arm pull-up?—then this article isn’t for you!
+You can segue into one-arm training using this program. )

 First, let’s establish a benchmark for your current pull-up endurance and strength—this will provide you with a value for comparison when you re-take the test in 10 weeks.
 Here are the two tests: